AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/trello-modules.md

   </tr>
   <tr>
    <td role="rowheader">Maximum number of returned boards</td>
-   <td> <p> Enter the maximum number of boards Workfront Fusion will return during one execution cycle.
+   <td> <p> Enter the maximum number of boards [!DNL Workfront Fusion] will return during one execution cycle.
 This value must be less than or equal to 1000.</p>  </td>
   </tr>
   <tr>
    <td role="rowheader"> <p>Partial </p> </td>
    <td> <p>By default, this module searches member content for exact matches of each word in your query.
-When Partial is enabled, the module looks for content that starts with any word in your query.</p> <p> For example If you are using the word "development" to look for a board titled "My Development Status Report," by default you would need to search for the entire word.
+When [!UICONTROL Partial] is enabled, the module looks for content that starts with any word in your query.</p> <p> For example If you are using the word "development" to look for a board titled "My Development Status Report," by default you would need to search for the entire word.
 If you have Partial enabled, you would be able to search for "dev" but not "velopment."</p> </td>
   </tr>
   <tr>
    <td role="rowheader">Boards </td>